iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Metrics.md

 <h2 name="linear">Linear Regression</h2>

-- Predict continuous numeric dependent variables based on one or more independent variables.
+- Predicts continuous numeric dependent variables based on one or more independent variables.

 <h3 name='mae'>1.
-Mean Absolute Error ( MAE ) </h3>
+Mean Absolute Error (MAE) </h3>

 ![MAE](Image/MAE.png)

-- The average absolute difference between actual and predicted values.
+- The average / mean absolute difference between actual values and predicted values.
 - MAE is better for datasets with small errors but fails in case of larger errors.
-- MAE is expressed in the same units as the dependent variable.
+- MAE is expressed in the same unit as the dependent variable (Y).
-- MAE is less sensitive towards outliers.
+- MAE takes absolute value (ignoring + and - signs), so it's less sensitive towards outliers.
 - A lower MAE indicates that the model is making more accurate predictions.

 ![MAE Scikit Learn](Image/MAESK.png)

 <h3 name='mse'>2.
-Mean Squared Error ( MSE ) | LOSS</h3>
+Mean Squared Error (MSE) | LOSS</h3>

 ![MSE](Image/MSE.jpg)

-- The average squared difference between actual and predicted values.
+- The average / mean squared difference between actual values and predicted values.
-- More sensitive towards outliers, hence affected/impacted by outliers.
+- More sensitive towards outliers, hence affected / impacted by outliers.
 - MSE is not good for larger errors.
-It changes the units/scale of the predicted values.
+It changes the unit / scale of the predicted values.
 - MSE is expressed as squared units instead of natural data units.
 - Squaring the difference removes negative MSE, which is usually always positive.
 - A lower MSE indicates that the model is making more accurate predictions.

 ![MSE Scikit Learn](Image/MSESK.png)

 <h3 name='rmse'>3.
-Root Mean Square Error ( RMSE )</h3>
+Root Mean Square Error (RMSE)</h3>

 ![RMSE](Image/RMSE.png)